Prescribing for the progressing myope with astigmatism

 Whilst each individual child has their own circumstances and situation to consider when prescribing myopia control, children with astigmatism present a unique set of challenges when selecting the best option for not only slowing down the progression of their axial growth, but also providing them with good vision.
 Simply ignoring the astigmatism when selecting a prescribing choice runs the risk of undercorrection, which can promote myopia progression.1

-Orthok has been shown to slow down the progression of myopia in school age children and is one of the most effective myopia control options.2, 3 Spherical orthokeratology can easily treat up to -1.50D of astigmatism without specialised fitting.4, 5 Some OrthoK astigmatic lens designs can correct up to -4.00D of Astigmatism, providing excellent outcomes both refractively and as a treatment option for patients.4, 6 For more information on Orthokeratology, please read Orthok for Myopia control, the SMART Study post, or do our Myopia Management in Practice Course.
+Ortho-k has been shown to slow down the progression of myopia in school age children and is one of the most effective myopia control options.2, 3 Spherical orthokeratology can easily treat up to -1.50D of astigmatism without specialised fitting.4,5 Research has shown that ortho-k correction in myopia with up to -3.50D of astigmatism can provide a myopia control result equivalent to spherical ortho-k outcomes.5,6 Read more in this case study on Fitting orthokeratology successfully on a patient with astigmatism.

-Multifocal soft contact lenses with a distance centre such as CooperVision's MiSight lenses may still be tolerated in low levels of astigmatism (<-0.75 to -1.00DC) and should be trialled for measured visual acuity whilst wearing the lenses.
-In patients with higher levels of astigmatism who are very keen on MiSight, spectacle correction with the residual astigmatism correction may be used, however compliance may be difficult in these patients.
+Soft contact lenses in myopia control designs include dual-focus, multifocal and other novel designs.
+The dual-focus CooperVision MiSight 1 day lens may be tolerated in low levels of astigmatism (up to -0.75DC) and should be trialled for measured visual acuity whilst wearing the lenses.
+In patients with higher levels of astigmatism who are very keen on MiSight or other spherical soft contact lens designs for myopia control, spectacle correction with the residual astigmatism correction may be used, however compliance may be difficult in these patients.

-Multifocal soft toric lenses with a centre distance modality are uncommon, and for most countries, only available in a monthly wearing schedule, which does slightly increase the (unlikely) risk of contact lens-related infections in children (for more information on this please read contact lens safety in children).
-CooperVision Proclear Toric Multifocal offers this option up to a -5.75 cyl with a range of ADD powers to +4.00.
-Another option is Mark'ennovy Toric Multifocal lenses, available in hydrogel and silicon hydrogel, custom made monthly designs.
+Multifocal soft toric lenses with a centre distance modality are uncommon, and for most countries, only available in a monthly wearing schedule, which does slightly increase the (relatively low) risk of contact lens-related infections in children (for more information on this please read our article Contact lens safety in children).
+CooperVision Biofinity Toric Multifocal offers this option up to a -5.75 cyl with a range of Add powers.
+It is important to note that while the BLINK study showed that the spherical Biofinity Multifocal contact lens with a +2.50 Add had efficacy for myopia control, the toric design has not been studied.
+Another option is Mark'ennovy Toric Multifocal lenses, available in silicon hydrogel, custom made monthly designs.
+For more, read this case study entitled Which soft multifocal contact lens to choose for astigmatism?

-Atropine Drops may be suitable in children who do not tolerate contact lenses or who have high levels of astigmatism.
-As glasses are worn full time (to minimise undercorrection) during atropine treatment to provide clear vision, astigmatism can be treated as per normal refractive correction.
-The LAMP study 2018 is now recommending percentages of/greater than 0.025% dosage for atropine control.
-However this may depend on the child, the level of side effects that occur and the level of axial length control achieved at different concentrations.7
+Topical atropine may be suitable for children who do not tolerate contact lenses or who have high levels of astigmatism.
+If spectacles are worn full time during atropine treatment to provide clear vision, astigmatism can be treated as per normal refractive correction.
+The LAMP study has indicated 0.05% as the most effective concentration based on comparison to 0.025% and 0.01% in that study.7

 Every dioptre counts in myopia management.
-It's been shown that a 1D reduction in myopia reduces the risk of myopic maculopathy by 40%,11 and astigmatism is very commonly found with myopia.12 Using a myopia control strategy to reduce the end myopia result by even a small amount can reduce the end pathology results for your patient immensely, and is worth the extra effort to work around their astigmatism.
+It's been shown that a 1D reduction in myopia reduces the risk of myopic maculopathy by 40%,11 and astigmatism is very commonly found with myopia,12 so will need correction as part of the full myopia management picture.
+Using a myopia control strategy to reduce the end myopia result by even a small amount can reduce the end pathology results for your patient immensely, and is worth the extra effort to work around their astigmatism.

 Manufacturer specified indications for use